gb2412/freddie-mac-elt-viz/README.md

 - `ever_bad_one_year_default_rate` is a VALID PROBABILITY, in the range [0,1]
 - `predicted_ever_bad_one_year_default_rate` is a VALID PROBABILITY, in the range [0,1]

-### Next Steps
+## 📈 Next Steps
--Creating additional metrics and visualizations, especially by exploiting demographic data from the origination table.
+- Creating additional metrics and visualizations, especially by exploiting demographic data from the origination table.
--Introducing additional data quality checks and unit tests into the pipeline.
+- Introducing additional data quality checks and unit tests into the pipeline.
--Implementing a proper ML workflow for inference and training of machine learning models on the dataset.
+- Implementing a proper ML workflow for inference and training of machine learning models on the dataset.